 Awards are based on the outcome of the ratings, rankings and availability of funds.
 Applicants are notified of awards by mail or email.
 Unanticipated shortfalls in annual state revenue may require the Commission to reduce the agency’s budget at any time during a fiscal year.
 Such budget cuts could reduce grants made during the fiscal year.
 The State of Tennessee requires that the Arts Commission reserve the right to reduce grants in response to budget reductions.

-Annual Grants include MCI, CEP, PS, APS, RAPS, AE-AR, AE-CL, FAY, AE-TT, AA and IAF.
+Annual Grants include MCI, CEP, PS, APS, RAPS, Arts360, AE-CL, FAY, AE-TT, AA, CP and IAF.
 Annual grants fund activities that take place within the Commission’s fiscal year.
 The life cycle of an annual grant is:

-- Updated annual grant guidelines and applications for the following fiscal year go live in October.
+- Updated annual grant guidelines and applications for the following fiscal year go live in the fall.

 - Grant deadlines are staggered throughout January.